What is the class structure of a belly dance lesson?

 Be patient at this stage – it's likely to be a lot of instruction and not much music.

 But when the music does kick off and the routine is danced faster, the rhythm and the sound of the hip and arm jewelry is fantastic.

 Dancing these routines, even at a beginners level, is incredibly satisfying.

 Right at the end, you may get a chance to dance with a veil (usually about 3 yards of chiffon), the addition of which makes the moves ever more graceful.

 Everyone dances in a huge circle and simply follows the lead from the person in front.
 As the teacher is part of the circle, not many people mess this up.

 There is lots of spinning, dipping and undulating.
 At the very end of the routine everyone drops their veils – Ooooh this is seductive!

-There probably won't be a cool down at the end of the class – but Belly dancing classes are so gentle and the moves so natural, you won't need one.
+There probably won't be a huge long cool down at the end of the class but belly dancing classes are so gentle and the moves so natural, a few stretches is all you'll need.